 We will always review any previous law qualifications that an applicant has obtained but cannot guarantee that this will lead to an exemption.
 Exemptions previously granted against the legacy qualifications will carry through to CPQ where they apply.
 A statement of our transitions policy for those studying our current qualifications can be found here.
 Please note that this is still subject to regulatory approval.

 How does the new CPQ affect my existing qualifications and how do I know if I am already qualified as a CILEX Lawyer?

 With the introduction of CPQ, your current qualifications continue to be valid.
-If you have completed the Level 6 Diploma you should continue to qualify as a Fellow using the current work-based learning portfolio process and then gain your practice rights by becoming a CILEX Practitioner either by portfolio or via the new ‘fast track’ route which is shortly to be announced.
+If you have completed the Level 6 Diploma you should continue to qualify as a Fellow using the current work-based learning portfolio process and then gain your practice rights by becoming a CILEX Practitioner either by portfolio.
 A CILEX Practitioner will be a CILEX Lawyer.

 How do I transition to CPQ from Level 3 and what is the path to becoming a CILEX Paralegal or CILEX Lawyer from there?

 Having completed the CILEX Level 3 Diploma with the necessary units to gain exemptions against CPQ Foundation stage, students can either enrol on to CPQ Advanced stage or on to the current Level 6 Diploma.
 More information on transitioning to CPQ can be found here.